Joint wear and tear : symptoms and treatments

 Osteoarthritis

-Osteoarthritis, the most prevalent kind of arthritis, affects the whole joint, beginning with the deterioration of the cartilage that protects the bones.
+Osteoarthritis, the most prevalent kind of arthritis, affects entire joints, starting with the deterioration of cartilage that cushions bones.
+This leads to reduced fluidity of bone contacts and limits movement flexibility.

 Osteoarthritis symptoms